Butternut Squash Smoothie

 - Vegan Peanut Butter Cup Protein Shake

 - How to Make Golden Milk with Turmeric

 - Simple Ginger Turmeric Tea

 - Cuisine: American

 This anti-inflammatory turmeric smoothie is packed with nutrition, high in protein and has the consistency of soft-serve ice cream.
 Try it topped with cashews, coconut flakes and a handful of your favourite granola.

-This smoothie comes out very thick, almost like soft-serve ice cream.
-If you prefer a drinkable smoothie, add a bit more liquid until you reach desired consistency, otherwise enjoy with a spoon!
+This smoothie comes out very thick if you follow the recipe as written.
+If you prefer a drinkable smoothie, add a bit more liquid until you reach desired consistency.

 - Serving Size: 1

 This a lovely healthy recipe and I like it very much.
 However how big is ‘peeled chunk of fresh ginger root’?
 Is that as long as a piece of string?
 I have put far too much fresh ginger in, unfortunately, so much that my son cannot drink it although I love ginger and will manage it.
 The lovely subtle taste of the butternut squash and spices has been hijacked by the ginger so a specific amount should have been stated in the recipe.

 Sorry about that, I do like ginger!
 I’d say I used 1 tbsp if it was peeled and chopped up.
 If using ground ginger 1/2-1 tsp should be good.